Program Tips

 Academic Advising & Student Success

-Academic advisors assist students with developing academic plans based on their degree evaluations.
+Academic advisors assist students with developing education plans based on their graduation audit.
 Their goal is to plan the right pathway to graduation by maximizing students' potential and ensuring success based on the student's previous academic experience, career path, and responsibilities outside of being a student.
 Student success specialists assist students in overcoming barriers that many students encounter over their academic career.
 Their goal is to help students become academically successful by assisting with goal setting, interpersonal issues, success plans, and community-based referrals.
-More information can be found on Commons (Student Services & Support).
+More information can be found on Commons (Student Services).

-Academic Support
+Library & Academic Support

-Free academic help including drop-in tutoring, test preparation, and technology support available online and face-to-face.
-More information is available on Commons (Student Services & Support).
+The one-stop spot for academic help!
+Free academic help including drop-in tutoring, test preparation, research guidance, and technology support available online and face-to-face.
+More information is available in Commons.

 Credit for Prior Learning (CPL)